upenn-airfoundry/kair-repo/README.md

 4. `generate_doc_info.py`: Parses the PDFs in the local directory, chunks them for RAG, and generates a paper descriptor, author info (+ links), a summary.

 5. *Not yet inimplemented*: `generate_source_info.py` should **enrich** the corpus with information about authors, organizations, etc. and use these as the basis of **trust**.
 In turn, once computed this trust could be propagated as tags to all documents.
-6. *Not yet implemented*: `generate_detection_info.py` would be used to add tag-value pairs to items (paragraphs, papers, etc.) with particular *detections* of interest.
+6. `generate_detection_info.py` would be used to add tag-value pairs to items (paragraphs, papers, etc.) with particular *detections* of interest.
 7. *Not yet implemented*: there is some scaffolding to extract *tables* from documents and to annotate/enrich them, via `generate_table_info.py`.

 A set of helper functions is provided in `graph_db.py` for reading / writing authors, papers, paragraphs, etc.  In the database, several views exist to look at all tags relevant to paragraphs, authors and paragraphs, etc.